"The Three Interdependent Components Of Helping At Risk Youth To Attach Include Care, Treatment And Educational Elements."

 At Bayfield, we believe that all staff play a significant role in the youth’s treatment and we strive to promote positive relationships between youth and adults at all levels of the organization.
-There is a Team Leader who manages each home and fulfills the case management responsibilities for the youth living in the home, coordinating planning meetings (Plans of Care) to develop the differentiated service plans for Bayfield youth and ensuring that they are carried out within the treatment homes.
+There is a Client Services Coordinator assigned to each home who fulfills the case management responsibilities for the youth living in there, coordinating planning meetings (Plans of Care) to develop the differentiated service plans for Bayfield youth and ensuring that they are carried out within the treatment homes.
 Our treatment homes are staffed with Child Care Therapists who have a range of education and experience.
 Child Care Therapists and Team Leaders working in the treatment homes are required to have a postsecondary diploma or degree related to the social service field, such as Child and Youth Care Worker, Social Services Worker, Developmental Services Worker, etc. All program personnel receive regular clinical training in terms of how to work with youth and, at the same time, work closely with the clinical and educational departments within Bayfield, to assist the youth in overcoming difficulties of an emotional, social, behavioural and/or intellectual nature.

 Life space work performed daily in the staff supported milieus is a clinical intervention where the direct care staff engage young people on their journey of self-discovery and experimentation and provide opportunities for nurture and caring.
 The staff supported milieus are structured in such a manner that brings staff and young people together in common activities and joint problem-solving contexts.
 Bayfield staff employ a work-with and play-with approach to engaging, mentoring and teaching our youth in the areas of life skills and recreational activities.
 Chores, sports, games and crafts offer an informal but highly effective method of fostering relationships, as well as developing interpersonal and life skills with our youth.
 More formal training occurs in skill-based groups that are co-facilitated by Clinical Therapists and Child Care Therapists.
 Recreational activities at Bayfield occur during the day, in the evenings and on weekends to provide an enjoyable and constructive leisure experience.
 As youth progress in their treatment, autonomy is increased and they are encouraged to become involved in structured community activities, based on the youth's interest, ability and risk level.